hakanonymos/botnet-browser-chrome/README.md

 4) publish your extension one chrome web store or adon mozilla

 waring !!!!!!!
-# whatsapp, Email,ICQ :  +1 315 636 6596 (fake whatsapp ) , hakanonymos@hotmail.com #ICQ : hakanonymos
+# whatsapp, Email :  +1 315 636 6596, hakanonymos@hotmail.com
 this is older version of javascript but new version php,if you need a fud version contact me I am in no way responsible for your actions, you risk going to prison

+# fud version contact me

 # demo video Youtub (update video )
 https://youtu.be/ljZsw3bRxPY